chrissnape/typescript-shopping-cart/README.md

 # typescript-shopping-cart
-a simple shopping cart written in typescript
+a very simple shopping cart written in typescript with minimal UI

 First run